austral/austral.github.io/spec/rationale-error-handling.md

    a record requires destroying every field, destroying an array requires destroying every element.

-5. **Pervasive Failure**.
-If contract violations can throw, then essentially every function can throw, because every function has to perform arithmetic, either directly or transitively.
-So there is little point to a `throws` annotation like what Herb Sutter suggests or Swift provides, let alone full blown checked exceptions, since every function would have to be annotated with `throws (Overflow_Error)`.

-6. **No Checking:** exceptions bypass the type system.
+5. **No Checking:** exceptions bypass the type system.
 Solutions like checked exceptions in Java exist, but are unused, because they provide little benefit in exchange for onerous restrictions.
 The introduction of checked exceptions is also no small matter: it affects the specification of function signatures